isabella232/dynamic-media-classic.en-1/help/enabling-analytics-video-reports.md

 ---
 # Enabling Adobe Analytics Video Reports{#enabling-adobe-analytics-video-reports}

 Using Adobe Analytics heartbeat-based video reporting, you no longer must enable the four video viewer events (Play, Pause, Stop, Milestone) when you configure Adobe Analytics in Dynamic Media Classic.
-Video Heartbeat works with out-of-the-box Dynamic Media Classic HTML5 Video and MixedMedia viewers.
+Video Heartbeat works with out-of-the-box Dynamic Media Classic HTML5 Video and Mixed Media viewers.
 The video player generates tracking data for viewing within Adobe Analytics Video Reports.

 * For an introduction to streaming media and ‘heartbeat measurement’, see [About Adobe Analytics for Streaming Media](https://experienceleague.adobe.com/docs/media-analytics/using/media-overview.html#about-adobe-analytics-for-streaming-media).